Teen Dating & Children

 - Listen- to their story, try to be understanding and non-judgemental

-- Options- Give them resources such as our 24 hour hotline at 970-247-9619, our myspace, talk to a trusted adult like a school counselor, teacher or coach.
+- Options- Give them resources such as our 24 hour hotline at 970-247-9619, talk to a trusted adult like a school counselor, teacher or coach.
 In a dangerous situation contact law enforcement at 911.
 For advocacy, therapy and support through AH call 970-247-4374.

 - Value- Tell them how much you care about them.
 Tell them "Its not your fault," or "You don't deserve this," or "You deserve to have Respect/Communication/Trust in your relationship."